geshan/geshan.github.com/posts/2020-11-23-nodejs-mysql-tutorial.md

 ---

-So there you have it, a basic RESTful API for quotes that can crate new quotes with a POST endpoint.
+So there you have it, a basic RESTful API for quotes that can create new quotes with a POST endpoint.
 There is a GET endpoint to fetch quotes with pagination.

 If you want to try a hosted DB you can check this [Node.js HarperDB](https://amanhimself.dev/blog/build-rest-api-with-nodejs-harperdb/) tutorial.

 ## TLDR; I want to run it quickly

-As all the code is in a public [Github repository](https://github.com/geshan/nodejs-mysql), you can get started in no time running the following commands:
+As all the code is in a public [Github repository](https://github.com/geshan/nodejs-mysql), you can get started in no time by running the following commands:

 1. Clone the repository: `git clone git@github.com:geshan/nodejs-mysql.git`
 1. Then run `cd nodejs-mysql`